Leveraging the Video-level Semantic Consistency of Event for Audio-visual Event Localization: Related Works

-Although the above works achieve superior performance on the AVE task, they ignore the holistic and continuous occurrence of events in the natural environment.
-Unlike those works, we propose a video-level semantic consistency guidance network by further exploring the guidance of semantic consistency of events at the video level.
+Although the above works achieve superior performance on the AVE localization task, they ignore the holistic and continuous occurrence of events in the natural environment.
+While impressive works \cite{wang2020dual,xiao2021boundary,wang2021structured} excel in the video temporal grounding (VTG) task by leveraging segment-level features to improve unimodal video frame localization, it is important to note that VTG uses explicit textual semantic information.
+In contrast, AVE localization relies on hidden semantics within multimedia content with audio-visual disparities and involves processing heterogeneous features from two modalities.
+Unlike those works, we propose a video-level semantic consistency guidance network by further exploring the semantic consistency of AVEs at the video level specifically tailored for audio-visual event localization.